West Sea Company

 2.07 FAMOUS SHIP MODEL.
 Exceptional, working model of Admiral Byrd's first Polar exploration ship the USS CITY OF NEW YORK.
 This period, hand-made model is of all wood construction with brass, metal, mica and even some ivory fittings!
 The solid hull is laminated in lifts, similar to the construction of authentic half hulls.
 It is painted black below the waterline, gray on the bulwarks, with white rails.
 There are five portholes aft and 3 gunports amidships on each side.
 The vessel is of full ship rig with three masts and has authentically detailed standing and running rigging, fife rails, belaying pins, rat lines, dead eyes, mast tops, etc. The focsle deck is complete with capstan, cat heads, kedge anchors and chain life lines.
 Amidships are the life boats in their davits, cargo hatch and winch.
 Further aft the deck house is complete with portholes, door and windows with mica "glass."
 A water cask with spigot is mounted on top along with the Marconi antenna and flying bridge with functional helm!
 There is also a footed storage box, dinghy and racks of ivory buckets with bail handles!
 On the poop deck is the skylight with mica windows.
 Mounted atop it is the binnacle which actually shows the compass needle!
 On the starboard side is a sounding machine.
 The after steering gear is incredible.
 It is realistically constructed with chains fairlead through pulleys, connected to the flying bridge helm, which actually turn the rudder!
 To accomplish this, the rudder is attached with functional post and pintle construction.
 Forward of the rudder is the ship's brass propeller.
 The model is supported in a solid teak wood cradle and is protected within a lovely solid glazed mahogany case.
 The model itself measures 34 1/2 inches long overall and 23 inches high.
 The case measures 41 inches long, 11 1/2 inches wide and stands 27 1/2 inches tall.
 This model is authentic to the period and may have actually been constructed by a crewman onboard the CITY OF NEW YORK.
 Circa 1930.
 Excellent original condition throughout showing good age and careful preservation.Special Packaging

-The famous polar exploration ship USS CITY OF NEW YORK was originally built as a sealing barkentine named the SAMPSON, and launched in Arendal, Norway, in 1885.
+The famous polar exploration ship USS CITY OF NEW YORK was originally built as a sealing barkentine named the SAMPSON, launched in Arendal, Norway in 1885.
 Of very stout construction, her hull was up to 34 inches thick in some places!
-Lingering stories, borne out by confirmed facts, indicate that she may have been the "mystery ship" seen on the night RMS TITANIC sank.
+Lingering stories suggest that she was the "mystery ship" seen on the night RMS TITANIC sank.
 Many witnesses claimed to have seen lights of an unknown ship near TITANIC that fateful night.
 SAMPSON purportedly was engaged in illegal sealing operations at the time and location TITANIC went down.
 The belief is that the crew of SAMPSON was startled by the fast approaching ship firing rockets.
 Thinking it to be a revenue cutter, the poachers fled.
 In tragic irony, it was actually the ill-fated TITANIC firing distress rockets after it had struck an iceberg!

 After a long career as a sealer, SAMPSON was purchased in 1927 for the U.S. Navy by Admiral Richard E. Byrd to be used as his polar exploration flagship.
-En route New York for refit she was nearly lost in a severe storm as she crossed the Atlantic.
+En route New York for refit she was nearly lost in a severe storm crossing the Atlantic.
 With her steam engine inoperable, the transit ended up taking 3 months instead of 3 weeks!
-Finally, after arriving in her new namesake port she was rebuilt, ship rigged and dubbed the CITY OF NEW YORK.
+But finally she arrived in her new namesake port where she was rebuilt and ship-rigged as the CITY OF NEW YORK.

 Upon returning to her homeport, CITY OF NEW YORK was replaced on future Antarctic explorations by the famous ex-whaler, the USS BEAR.
 CITY OF NEW YORK became a floating polar research museum, touring the Atlantic coast and Great Lakes.
 World War II brought great need for shipping.
 To help meet that need CITY OF NEW YORK was rerigged as a 3-masted schooner, stripped of her engine and reentered service in 1944 out of Halifax, Nova Scotia.
 But by 1947 she was deemed to be too slow.
 So her topmasts were removed, her bowsprit was shortened and she was fitted with an engine.
 Thus she became a motor schooner, carrying lightened sail.